Snow White and the Huntsman: Box office

-Snow White and the Huntsman earned $155.3 million in North America, along with $241.3 million in other territories, for a worldwide total of $396.6 million.
+Snow White & the Huntsman earned $155.3 million in North America, along with $241.3 million in other territories, for a worldwide total of $396.6 million.
 In North America, the film earned $1.38 million from midnight showings.
-For its opening day, the film topped the box office with $7.5 million.
-It debuted in first place at the box office during its opening weekend with $14.2 million.
+For its opening day, the film topped the box office with $20.5 million.
+It debuted in first place at the box office during its opening weekend with $56.2 million.
 It is the seventeenth highest-grossing 2012 film.
-Outside North America, Snow White and the Huntsman had an opening of $39.3 million, ranking second overall for the weekend behind Men in Black 3; however, it ranked number 1 in 30 countries.
+Outside North America, Snow White & the Huntsman had an opening of $39.3 million, ranking second overall for the weekend behind Men in Black 3; however, it ranked number 1 in 30 countries.